ryandkuster/blockhead/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-Run the following from blockhead repo to make a package available on command line.
+Run the following while in the blockhead repo to make a package available on command line.

 ```bash
 uv venv --python 3.12